-A.DLV PROTECT Procedures shall ensure protection of TOE material and information under delivery and storage.
+A.DLV_PROTECT Procedures shall ensure protection of TOE material and information under delivery and storage.
+A procedure shall ensure protection of the TOE for unsawn wafer delivery.

-A.DLV_AUDIT Procedures shall ensure that corrective actions are taken in case of improper operation in the delivery process and storage.
+A.DLV AUDIT Procedures shall ensure that corrective actions are taken in case of improper operation in the delivery process and storage.